Falls of Cruachan railway station: Facilities

 The station has no facilities bar an electronic display and a bench.
-Surprisingly, there is no car park or drop-off point, as the only entrance is directly off the A85.
+There is no car park or drop-off point, as the only entrance is directly off the A85.
 The station does not have step-free access.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.
-Notably, as the station does not have lighting, trains cannot call between dusk and dawn.
+As the station does not have lighting, trains cannot call between dusk and dawn.

 Passenger volume

 The statistics cover twelve month periods that start in April.